 Seeing a skull and bones on the high seas sent people fleeing in fear of imminent attack, for pirates wasted little time once their presence was known.

 The goal of acquisition is to move people from undefined groups to individual leads or customers.
+It is the conversion from passive observer to active participant in your brand's ecosystem.

 Image Credit: 500 Hats